This page is included in the calendar invite and the reminder email too 🙂

 - Pause Dropbox and other cloud syncing services

-- Restart the computer and click on the Zoom link in the calendar invite right before our call.
+- Restart the computer and click on the recording link in the calendar invite right before our call.

 - Who you are and what you do